MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/tidbit.md

 ## iOS

 ### Developer notes
-- Initial screen reader focus can be on the entire tidbit and announce everything with or without a CTA.
-Or, the text and CTA can have separate focus.
+- Initial screen reader focus can be on the entire tidbit and announce everything with or without a CTA, or the text and CTA can have separate focus.
 - Meaningful images should have an accessibility label

 ### Name